* Canada, Mexico won world trade ruling against U.S. labels

 The United States has until May 23 to redesign its country-of-origin rules to satisfy a World Trade Organization ruling.
 Canada and Mexico successfully argued the 2008 labeling law discriminated against their livestock and meat exports.

-Country of origin labels (COOL) became mandatory in March 2009 after years of debate.
+Country of origin labels, referred to as COOL, became mandatory in March 2009 after years of debate.
 Some U.S. farm and consumer groups said the labels would help shoppers make informed decisions, but meat packers and large livestock groups termed the labels a costly paperwork headache.

 The Obama administration said it would comply with the trade ruling by requiring labels on muscle cuts, such as steaks and pork chops, to spell out where the animal was born, raised and slaughtered.
 All the meat in a package would have to come from the same source.